linhhlp/CMS2010-PHP/README.md

 ---

 The project was coded by myself in amateur coding as I started learning to program from day 1.
+The project was abandoned because it was obsolete and behind the times.
+There are many good CMS in PHP such as Joomla, Drupal, and WordPress.